Alzheimers Channel

 Related Multimedia

-Click on an icon to view.Interested in a Discount on L-Theanine?
+Click on an icon to view.Side Effects

 There are no known side effects of this product.
-However, this probably reflects a lack of clinical studies with L-theanine (not a real absence of side effects).
+However, this probably reflects a lack of clinical studies with L-theanine (not a real absence of side effects).(Click L-Theanine Side Effects to learn more, including what to do if you develop a potentially serious side effect.)

 L-theanine can interact with a few medications (see L-Theanine Drug Interactions).